youxiang-git/data-engineering-zoomcamp-2025/README.md

         name: vol-pgadmin_data
 ```

+If there are more than one answers, select only one of them

 -   postgres:5433
 -   localhost:5432
 -   db:5433
 -   postgres:5432
--   db:5432
+-   db:5432 &check;

-If there are more than one answers, select only one of them
+### Justification

+Reason being, when logging in with pgadmin, the hostname should be the container running the postgres service, in this case, it is the service name in the docker-compose.yaml file: `db`

+Also, since the docker-compose has a "shared" network space, the port required by pgadmin should be the container's exposed port: `5432`

 ## Prepare Postgres